brookk16/Think-IT/README.md

  ## Deployment

- This website is currently only hosted on Github pages, and can be run by clicking [here](https://brookk16.github.io/Think-IT/).
+ The project is hosted on Github pages.

  However, please be aware the repository contains additional files not required for the functionality of the website, but for the purpose of the course.

-These files are all located in the "Course" folder, and contain: the sales-data summary file and a  wireframe of the original concept (think-it_wireframe.png).
+ These files are all located in the "Course" folder, and contain: the sales-data summary file and a  wireframe of the original concept (think-it-wireframe.png).
 A folder containing minified files of the HTML and JS files (that run quicker than the full-size versions), can also be found within the folder "minified_files".

 ## Credits